nothing2wang/RPCPD-Algorithm/README.md

 # RPCPD-algorithm
-code for  '' A Random Permutation Alternating Proximal  Stochastic Gradient Algorithm for Tensor Factorization ''
+code for  '' A Random Permutation Stochastic Proximal Alternating Linearized Minimization for Low-rank Tensor Factorization''

 code will be uploaded in the near future.